-What is Calibration Target Accuracy?
+What is Calibration

 When we talk about calibration target accuracy, we’re really asking one basic question: “How perfect is this pattern?”
 Just like when you buy a ruler, you want to make sure the measurements are correct.
 A calibration target works the same way – it needs to be extremely precise for your camera to work properly.